Spirals-Team/librepair-experiments/README.md

 ### Repairnator NPEFix files

 NPEFix is the second program repair tool used during the experiment and it has been used since August 2017.
 In particular, it has been exploited only when a `NullPointerException` has been encountered during the execution of the test suite.
-In the following table there are the different files associated with the execution of NPEFix and the number of branches that have these files:
+In the following table, there are the different files associated with the execution of NPEFix and the number of branches that have these files:

 | File                                      | Number of the branches |
 |:------------------------------------------|-----------------------:|